backstage/backstage/beps/0004-scaffolder-task-idempotency/README.md

 We will not provide built in logic which will do that magically for you, instead we will give an opportunity to hook own logic where user can do a cleanup of created resources.
-Each action definition will have an additional optional property `undoAction`, which will be triggerred during 'Rollback'.
+Each action definition will have an additional optional property `undoAction`, which will be triggered during 'Rollback'.

 ```yaml
 - id: publish